sreejithkchandran/ProacAlert/README.md

 3)Score

-Vendor section let filter the alerts for specific vendors.
+Vendor section let filter the alerts for specific vendors.You can add or remove vendors from the config.ini as per your preference.
 If you do not want to use this section you can comment out this section by using ; in front of Vendor.

 ![alt text](https://s20.postimg.org/82x6q8bjh/conf6.png)

-Product section let filter the alerts for specific products.
+Product section let filter the alerts for specific products.You can add or remove products from the config.ini as per your preference.
 If you do not want to use this section you can comment out this section by using ; in front of Product.

 ![alt text](https://s20.postimg.org/6nvm1mkrx/conf7.png)